 So the system is, plot your CPs, examine your route, use a map scale or ruler to accurately measure roads, trails, etc., and use your compass to confirm or determine your direction and/or location.
 Now this may sound like a tall order, but with practice and precision, you will become a proficient navigator with some basic practice.
 (Registered Rebelles have access to our online training course.)
 What is of critical importance is accuracy.
 When you become tired, do not go through the proper steps, daydream, it is easy to get confused or lost.
 However, as we always say, “You are not as lost as you think you are.”

-The TSD challenge of the rally is not necessarily extensive (in the 2016 edition, we had 3 TSDs), but it does make the Rebelle more challenging for the all-around competitor.
-TSD stands for Time, Speed, Distance.
-TSD sections involve a specific prescribed route with an assigned start time and assigned target average speeds through the route.
-Time controls are encountered along the route, indicated by a sign at the right side of the road, (not necessarily noted in the route book) where competitors’ time of passage will be recorded by control workers.
+The Endro challenges of the rally are not necessarily extensive (in the 2016 edition, we had 3 timed Rebelle Enduro Challenges), but it does make the Rebelle more challenging for the all-around competitor.
+Enduro Challenges use a roadbook and challenges are designed for competitors to stay either “on route” or “on time.”
+“On time” Enduro sections involve a specific prescribed route with an assigned start time and assigned target average speeds through the route.
+Time controls are encountered along the route, indicated by a sign at the right side of the road, where competitors’ time of passage will be recorded by control workers.
 The goal of competitors is to follow the route and maintain assigned target speeds as closely as possible, points are awarded for being “on time” at each time control.
 Competitors continue at the prescribed average speed without stopping or slowing at or immediately after a passage timing control.
-Each TSD section finishes at a Green Checkpoint, which is dealt with in the usual manner, and after which the time constraints no longer apply.
+Each Enduro section finishes at a Green Checkpoint (unless otherwise noted), which is dealt with in the usual manner, and after which the time constraints no longer apply.
 Points are awarded for ideal “on-time” passage at each timing control.

 PUTTING TOGETHER THE PIECES OF THE FULL REBELLE CHALLENGE